 WS Form uses the WordPress REST API for saving changes made to your forms, as well as other functions such as form submissions.
 This is the same API that is used by the WordPress admin, blog commenting and many other popular plugins.
 It is the preferred choice for providing a secure method of posting data to a WordPress website.

 If you get a 403 Forbidden error when editing or using a form, it means that you do not have permission to perform that API request.
-This is often due to a security misconfiguration on your server.
+This is often due to a security or page caching misconfiguration on your server.

 Here are some things you can check: